 - An introduction (this part), which is not part of the specification but introduces CDI concepts and gives examples. - Core CDI specification: Part I Core CDI.
-This part has two sections: - CDI Lite specification which contains a subset of CDI features and which can be implemented in more restricted environments; - CDI Full specification that builds on top of Lite and adds all advanced CDI features; this is the standard Jakarta EE CDI platform. - Specific CDI features for Java SE: Part II CDI in Java SE. - Specific CDI features for Jakarta EE: Part III CDI in Jakarta EE.
+This part has two subparts: - CDI Lite specification: Part I.A CDI Lite; - CDI Full specification: Part I.B CDI Full. - Specific CDI features for Java SE: Part II CDI in Java SE.